ebenFl/ebChat/README.md

 Simple single page webchat application that I made with [socket.io](https://socket.io/)

 The chat room can contain fifteen users at a time.
 Users will be disconnected for inactivity every fifteen minutes and only users who have joined the chat room can view the messages.
-Additionally there is a three second timeout after sending a message to prevent users from spamming the chat.
-I built the frontend using bare html / css with bootstrap styling.
+I built the frontend using html / css with bootstrap styling.
+On the backend I'm using node.js with socket.io for most of the functionality as well as node-cache to store recently sent messages.

 To run the application make sure you have npm and node.js installed on your machine.